clemensv/messaging/README.md

 # Asynchronous Messaging and Eventing Resources

-Once you've read through the intro, you will find that this document contains a (growing) list of resources that cover whether and how to use asynchronous messaging/queueing and eventing infrastructures with your applications effectively and which you can use for self-study purposes.
+Once you've read through this intro, you will find that this document contains a (growing) list of resources that cover whether and how to use asynchronous messaging/queueing and eventing infrastructures with your applications effectively and which you can use for self-study purposes.

 I am the product architect of the messaging and eventing services in the Microsoft Azure cloud and have helped building these capabilities for over 15 years now, starting well before the name "Azure" even existed.

 Our team owns multiple hyperscale broker platforms (Azure Service Bus, Event Hubs, Event Grid, and Relay) that are deployed in hundreds of large clusters in over 60 Azure regions all around the world and handle many (!) trillion (!) requests each day (!).
 We also invented, prototyped, and productized several other Azure capabilities (Azure IoT Hub, Azure Notification Hubs, Tenant Resource Provisioning) that are now owned by different teams at Microsoft.

 In addition to the product work, I am deeply engaged in open interoperability standards and represent Microsoft on the OASIS AMQP Technical Committee (as